Ryjo

 1. FAST

-• Quick-opening when configured with a keyboard shortcut (rec.
+• Opens with a configurable keyboard shortcut (rec.
 CMD + K).

 • Autocomplete for tool search.

-• A tool invocation history with shortcuts for tool selection and re-invocation.
+• An invocation history with shortcuts for tool selection and re-invocation.

 execution history screenshot lorem command screenshot